Walé Oyéjidé, Esq.

 designer & creative director

 Mr. Oyéjidé is a TED Fellow and will be giving a TED Talk about his purpose as a designer at TED Global 2017 in Arusha, Tanzania this year.
-He is also a writer, a public speaker, an attorney and a recording artist/producer that has collaborated with J-Dilla and MF Doom, among others.
+He is a writer (including freelance brand writing for Airbnb), a public speaker, a lawyer and a recording artist/producer that has collaborated with J-Dilla and MF Doom, among others.
 And for what it's worth, Esquire Magazine noted Mr. Oyéjidé as one of the best dressed men in the United States of America.

 Sam Hubler individually attends to each of the garments that Ikiré Jones produces.